OpenNebula/docs/source/marketplace/ova_management/import_ova.rst

     Running: virt-customize -q -a /tmp/vm-alma9/conversions/vm-alma9-sda --firstboot-install epel-release --copy-in /var/lib/one/context//one-context-6.10.0-3.el9.noarch.rpm:/tmp --firstboot-install /tmp/one-context-6.10.0-3.el9.noarch.rpm --run-command 'systemctl enable network.service || exit 0'
     Success (42.24s)
     Context will install on first boot, you may need to boot it twice.

+.. note:: If context injection does not work after importing, it is also possible to install one-context **before exporting the OVA** from VMware using the packages available in the one-apps repository and uninstalling VMware Tools.
+In this case it is important to be aware that the one-context service will get rid of any manual network configurations done to the guest OS and the VM won't be able to get the network configuration from VMware anymore.

 Additional virt-v2v options
 ================================================================================